smartinmedia/Net-Core-JS-Encryption-Decryption/README.md

 Now let's have a look at the Javascript part of encryption / decryption (have a look at the index.html) and usage of the Scrypt hashing of passwords.
 The encryption / decryption is synchronous and pretty straight forward.
-The Scrypt part is a little bit more tricky.
-It's asynchronous, so you have to provide a callback function with (error, progress, key).
+The Scrypt functionality can be used synchronous or asynchronous, which is a little bit more tricky.
+For ##asynchronous, you have to provide a callback function## with (error, progress, key).
 The progress is between 0 and 1.
 Check for "key" (that's our hash) to get the final key string containing also the salt and all the parameters.
 So, e. g. if(key){//Here is everything, when the Scrypt hash is ready}.
+If you ##omit the callback function##, then Scrypt runs
+##synchronously## and returns the key.
+So either, you run sH.Hash(password, options, callback);
+or you run var key = sH.Hash(password, options);
 As with C#, we also have a function to compare a password to the hash.
 So, when a user logs in and sends the password, you can compare the password against the hash/key.
 The comparison may look a little bit confusing.
 This time, the callback function, which you send has to just check for "true" or "false".
-You can run Scrypt asynchronously and get a progress (plus you can cancel) by passing a callback function.
-Scrypt will pass the hash key to that callback function.
-If you omit the callback function, then Scrypt runs synchronously and returns the key.
-So either, you run sH.Hash(password, options, callback);
-or you run var key = sH.Hash(password, options);

 Have a look at the "index.html".
 There is the entire test.
 You only need to include:
 <br/>
 crypto-js.min.js, scrypt.min.js, encryptionHandler.js and scryptHandler.js with your code.